gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 41. **The Ultimate List of SANS Cheat Sheets** Massive collection of free cybersecurity cheat sheets for quick reference (login with free SANS account required for some penetration testing resources). https://www.sans.org/blog/the-ultimate-list-of-sans-cheat-sheets/

+42. **Educative: Become a Front-End Developer** (six courses) Free, six-month access to Educative’s complete front-end developer learning track to the first 100,000 learners (a value of over $115). https://www.educative.io/covid-scholarship

 ## Instructor Led Webinar/ Labs / Workshops

 ### May